benemon/terraform-provider-openshift-assisted-installer/docs/resources/host.md

 - No explicit host resources needed

 **Manual Management** (Use when you need specific control):
-- Create explicit `oai_host` resources for each discovered host
+- Create explicit `openshift_assisted_installer_host` resources for each discovered host
 - Specify exact roles, hostnames, and disk configurations
 - Required for complex disk layouts or specific host assignments